 I loved backpacking in India.
-I sit and think about all of the challenges we faced travelling around India as a family for six weeks and I smile a satisfied smile.
+I sit and think about all of the challenges we faced traveling around India as a family for six weeks and I smile a satisfied smile.
 If you can go backpacking in India you can do anything in the whole wide world.

 India is one of those places that constantly takes you by surprise.
 Just when you think you are used to sharing the road with cows and eating your dinner with your fingers another little foreign custom pops up and you are thrown back to square one.
 India and her many layers.
 Each one, a thrilling enchanting experience all of its own.

 This post contains affiliate links.
 They cost you nothing but we make a small commission.

 I’m a bit of a romantic.
 Or so my kids tell me anyway.
 “Stop glamourizing everything,” my son says to me when I start reminiscing about our backpacking adventure.

 But I did love it.
 Every single bit of it.
 The beautiful tour of the backwaters in Kerela the serene beaches around Gokarna, the craziness of Rajasthan and the splendour of seeing the Taj Mahal in Uttar Pradesh for the first time.